gaultpeter/EasyYeezy/README.md

-# Easy Yeezy
+# Ez-Yeezy

-Use on adidas.com/kanye on release for yeezys
+Use on adidas.com/kanye on release for yeezy boost shoes.